spatialos/gdk-for-unity/docs/content/temporary-components.md

-**Warning:** The [pre-alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../README.md#recommended-use).
+**Warning:** The [alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../README.md#recommended-use).

 -----

-## Temporary components
+## ECS: Temporary components

 The attribute `Improbable.Gdk.Core.RemoveAtEndOfTick`, can be applied to any ECS component, extending either `IComponentData` or `ISharedComponentData`.
 All components with this attribute will be removed from all entities during the `InternalSpatialOSCleanGroup` at the end of `SpatialOSSendGroup`.
 See [System update order](system-update-order.md) for more details.